itzpr3d4t0r/particle-manager-module/README.md

-# Particle Manager
+# Itz Particle Manager Module
-This Cpython module aims to deliver a fast particle manager by avoiding having to deal with individual particles in python.
+This CPython module aims to deliver a fast particle manager by avoiding having to deal with individual particles in python.

 # Installation
 Once you navigate to the project's directory you can: